Australian Open Betting Offers & Tips – 15th to 28th January 2024

 Here’s a look at some of the interesting facts surrounding the competition:

-• If you look across all disciplines then Adrian Quest is the most successful male player pre-1969.
-After 1969, Novak Djokovic with his nine titles is the most successful player followed by Bob and Mike Bryan and Roger Federer having all won six titles
+- If you look across all disciplines then Adrian Quest is the most successful male player pre-1969.
+After 1969, Novak Djokovic with his ten titles is the most successful player followed by Bob and Mike Bryan and Roger Federer having all won six titles